 - [TotalPages] is replaced with the total page count of the report

 3.3.
 Grouping hierarchy region

-The Grouping hierarchy region (Drag a column or hierarchy here...) is the key to specifying how the set of controls added to the Group Body region should be repeated.
+The Grouping hierarchy region (drop a column or hierarchy here to repeat each value) is the key to specifying how the set of controls added to the Group Body region should be repeated.
 In the Grouping hierarchy region, you don't add controls or components.
-Instead, you add one or more columns or hierarchies (or hierarchy levels).
-For example, you can drag one or more hierarchies or levels that are found under a data connector, data cube, cube perspective, or metric set from the Explore window and drop them onto the Grouping hierarchy region.
+Instead, you drag one or more hierarchies or levels that are found under a data connector, data cube, cube perspective, or metric set from the Explore panel and drop them onto the Grouping hierarchy region.

 In View mode, the Grouping hierarchy region does not appear because it is not a visual element.
 Instead, the hierarchies or hierarchy levels that you added to the Grouping hierarchy region in Edit mode are now used to repeat the set of controls found in the Group Body region.
 Specifically, for each hierarchy member value (or combination of values), the set of controls in the Group Body region is repeated once.
 Additionally, any visualizations within the Group Body region are filtered by the corresponding hierarchy member value (or values).
 For example, to achieve the repetition of product categories in the inventory report shown earlier, a Product Category hierarchy level is added to the Grouping hierarchy region of the report.

 The Group Header and Group Footer regions let you place components that appear just once per group.
 These components are not repeated according to hierarchy values (only the Group Body repeats).
 For example, in the inventory report shown earlier, Label components are added to the Group Header region in order to display the Qty Left and Unit Price column headings.